Get video tips about talking to your healthcare professional.

 - Thoughts that you would be better off dead, or of hurting yourself in some way

 Depression is a complex medical condition that may make it hard to feel like yourself.
-Talk to your healthcare provider about all of your symptoms and their impact.
+Talk to your healthcare professional about all of your symptoms and their impact.

 You may be suffering from depression if you are experiencing five or more of the symptoms above including either depressed mood or decreased interest or pleasure.
 In addition, depression is also associated with: